1946–47 WIHL season: History

-Coach Ralph Redding had a surprise waiting for the Ramblers, with the Dynamiters closing the gap with a close 6-4 win in the first game.
-The Dynamiters left little doubt who was the best team, by lacing the Ramblers 14-1 in the final game of the regular season, with Jack Forsey collecting four goals.
+The Dynamiters were closing the gap with a close 6-4 win in the first game.
+The Dynamiters beat the Ramblers 14-1 in the final game of the regular season, with Jack Forsey collecting four goals.
 Benny Redisky scored the hat trick in that game, with Gordie Wilson gathering six assists.
-The Dynamiters started to jell after the new year, finishing the season with 18 straight home victories; and despite their disastrous start only lost 12 games the entire season, while winning 24.
+The Dynamiters finished the season with 18 straight home victories.
+They had lost only 12 games the entire season and won 24 others.

 The league played an unbalanced schedule, with the Dynamiters playing 36 games, the same as Nelson and Trail.
 Los Angeles participated in 32 games, with Spokane performing in 40 matches.
 The Kimberley Dynamiters finished with a .667 winning percentage; Los Angeles .657 percent; Trail .514 percent; Nelson .458 percent; and the Spokane Spartans .250 percent.
-The Spartans managed only ten wins, while losing 30 games.
+The Spartans managed only ten wins while losing 30 games.

-The Dynamiters showed plenty of scoring punch, and ended the regular season with 203 goals while holding the opposition to 112, thanks to the great goaltending of Arthur "Jakie" Nash, and Sammy Quigley.
+The Dynamiters showed plenty of scoring punch, and ended the regular season with 203 goals while holding the opposition to 112, thanks to the goalkeeping of Arthur "Jakie" Nash, and Sammy Quigley.
 In a game played at Trail on December 28, 1946, the Dynamiters were leading the Smoke Eaters 15-2, when Lyle "Butch" Swaney unloaded a long shot at the Smokies' netminder, Duke Scodellaro, who in disgust, after stopping the shot, tossed the puck into his own net to make the score 16-2.
-It must have been a nightmare for Scodellaro, who was arguably the best goaltender to ever perform in amateur hockey.

-Los Angeles Ramblers Coach Kenny Stewart, a native of Lethbridge, Alberta (and a former Lethbridge Maple Leaf), was the playing-coach of the Ramblers, and he moulded together a big, rough team with plenty of experience.
-Vern Kneeshaw was their number one goalie, with Fred Holger doubling as spare netminder and general manager.
-Mayer Flett, Lou Labovich, Jack Lambrecht and Harvey Barnes formed the Ramblers' defence.
-Up front they had Joe Levine, Benny Hayes, Max Labovich, Kenny Stewart, Jack Miller, Hassie Young, Terry Cavanaugh and Jim Fleming.
-Eric Bishop announced the Ramblers games (on radio), both at home and away.
+Los Angeles Ramblers Coach Kenny Stewart, was the playing coach of the Ramblers, and he moulded together a big, rough team with plenty of experience.
+Vern Kneeshaw was their number one goalie, with Fred Holger doubling as a spare netminder and general manager.
+Mayer Flett, Lou Labovich, Jack Lambrecht, and Harvey Barnes formed the Ramblers' defence.
+At the front, they had Joe Levine, Benny Hayes, Max Labovich, Kenny Stewart, Jack Miller, Hassie Young, Terry Cavanaugh, and Jim Fleming.

-Spokane's Spartans, coached by Joe Benoit, had a disappointing season, and despite their poor showing, still drew capacity crowds at home.
-Al Laface, an ex-Dynamiter, was the Spartans' netminder, and received very little support from his defencemen, allowing a league high of 255 goals.
-Playing for Spokane were Jack Kirk, Louis Corrado, Bob Proulx, Sonny Barchyn, Lorne Nadeau, Dick Hammond, Len McCartney, Wilf Cook, Bill Haldane, Jake McLeod, Bob Gibson and Steve Pawlecko.
+Spokane's Spartans, coached by Joe Benoit, had a disappointing season, but had still drawn a large crowd at home.
+Al Laface, an ex-Dynamiter, was the Spartans' netminder, and received very little support from his defencemen, allowing a league-high 255 goals.
+Playing for Spokane were Jack Kirk, Louis Corrado, Bob Proulx, Sonny Barchyn, Lorne Nadeau, Dick Hammond, Len McCartney, Wilf Cook, Bill Haldane, Jake McLeod, Bob Gibson, and Steve Pawlecko.